 We do not provide transportation to or from care, except for children attending the Barrett Site.
 We have vehicles with seat belts and car or booster seats for field trips and outings.
 All children must have a signed Transportation Waiver & Authorization Form on file to ride in our vehicles.
+Staff who drive are authorized to operate a Footsteps vehicle and participate in annual driver training.

-ORGANIZATION-WIDE HEALTH AND WELLNESS POLICIES
+ORGANIZATION HEALTH AND WELLNESS POLICIES